sb-mig/sb-mig/README.md

 Options:
-  -V, --version                                   output the version number -s, --sync                                      Sync provided components from schema with -n, --no-presets                                Use with --sync or --sync-all.
+  -V, --version                                   output the version number -s, --sync                                      Sync provided components from schema -S, --sync-all                                  Sync all components from schema -D, --sync-datasources                          Sync provided datasources from schema -n, --no-presets                                Use with --sync or --sync-all.
 Sync components without presets -x, --ext                                       Use only with --sync or --sync-all.
-By default sync with *.sb.js extension -S, --sync-all                                  Sync all components from schema with -g, --all-components-groups                     Get all component groups -c, --components-group <components-group-name>  Get single components group by name -a, --all-components                            Get all components
+By default sync with *.sb.js extension -g, --all-components-groups                     Get all component groups -c, --components-group <components-group-name>  Get single components group by name -a, --all-components                            Get all components